-- Should be at least 12 characters long
+- At least 12 characters long

-- Should not contain any personal information
+- No personal information

 - Should contain lower case letters, upper case letters, numbers, plus special characters

-- Should be unique for every website/service used
+- Unique for every website/service used

 You can easily create and memorize passwords complying with these requirements by creating an individual rule.